zerasul/mdbook_en/14sound/sound.md

 ## Music & Sound Example

-After seeing how the sound system is composed; the Drivers and how to create the sound or music, We are going to see tow examples; the first example we are going to se the original XGM Driver, and all the functions related.
+After seeing how the sound system is composed; the Drivers and how to create the sound or music, We are going to see two examples; the first example we are going to see the original XGM Driver, and all the functions related.

 The second example, we are going to use the new XGM2 Driver; also, we are going to see the related functions for use with this Driver.
 Of course in both examples, we are going to see how to import all the resources.